FAIRmat-NFDI/nomad-docs/docs/howto/oasis/configure.md

 project based on the template.
 This will allow you to version your configuration, build custom images with plugins, and much more.

 In this section, you can learn about settings that you might need to change.
-The config files are:
+The most relevant config files are:

 - `docker-compose.yaml`
 - `configs/nomad.yaml`